pvanlaake/CFtime/README.md

 ##### Using RNetCDF or ncdf4

-If you are using the `RNetCDF` or `ncdf4` package rather than `ncdfCF`, creating a `CFTime` instance goes like this (but note that this assumes that the axis is called “time”):
+If you are using the `RNetCDF` or `ncdf4` package rather than `ncdfCF`, creating a `CFTime` instance goes like this, assuming that the axis is called “time”:

 ``` r
 library(RNetCDF)